Silent-Crafter/dotfiles/.zsh/themes/powerlevel10k/README.md

 ## Try it in Docker

 Try Powerlevel10k in Docker.
 You can safely make any changes to the file system while trying out the theme.
-Once you exit Zsh, the container is deleted.
+Once you exit Zsh, the image is deleted.

 ```zsh
 docker run -e TERM -e COLORTERM -e LC_ALL=C.UTF-8 -it --rm alpine sh -uec '